Lawrence N. Guarino

-Lawrence Nicholas "Larry" Guarino (April 16, 1922 – August 18, 2014) was a U.S. Air Force officer, and veteran of three wars.
-Shot down on his 50th combat mission, he spent more than 8 years as a prisoner of war (POW) during the Vietnam War and earned the Air Force Cross.
+Lawrence Nicholas "Larry" Guarino (April 16, 1922 – August 18, 2014) was a United States Air Force officer, and veteran of three wars.
+Shot down on his 50th combat mission, he spent more than eight years as a prisoner of war (POW) during the Vietnam War and earned the Air Force Cross.

 As a POW at Hỏa Lò Prison (the "Hanoi Hilton"), he shared a cell with John McCain, the future senior United States senator from Arizona and Republican nominee for president in the 2008 United States election.
 Guarino wrote A P.O.W.'s Story: 2801 Days in Hanoi about his experiences in captivity.

-He flew the Supermarine Spitfire in World War II.
+Guarino flew the Supermarine Spitfire in World War II.
 His last duty station was Patrick Air Force Base and he retired to Satellite Beach and Indian Harbour Beach, Florida, after leaving the Air Force.
 He died on August 18, 2014.

 Awards and decorations

-Lawrence Guarino's ribbons as they appeared at retirement.
+Lawrence Guarino's ribbons as they appeared at retirement: